mmequignon/bin/README.md

 ### paph

-A script that generates a random set of words.
+A script generating a random set of words.
-It comes with `words_alpha.txt` that comes from [this repo](https://github.com/dwyl/english-words).
+It comes with `words_alpha.txt` from [this repo](https://github.com/dwyl/english-words).
 Both script and dict files should be placed in the same diretory.

-It's role is to provide random passphrases.
+Its role is to provide random passphrases.
 Usage:
   - paph : prints 6 random words (default value)
   - paph 12 : prints 12 random words